avdean/avdean.github.io/README.md

 Things to fix:
 ---

-* I'll be eventually buying a domain name, though I'm not sure I want to use my own name as the domain
+* Domain - I'll be eventually buying a domain name, though I'm not sure I want to use my own name as the domain
 * Masonry.js and ScrollReveal.js - Though they're not really necessary at the moment, I'd like to have them instilled as part of the Photography and Blog parts (Especially)
 * Tags - I'm still trying to figure out how tags in Jekyl can be utilised further over the standard index page, I really like Victorpre's use, so I'll try to replicate this, I have a feeling it's handled via Javascript.